-GLP-1 receptor -/- 'knockout' mice were generated in 1995 in the Drucker lab.
+GLP-1 receptor-/- 'knockout' mice with germline inactivation of the Glp1r were generated in 1995 in the Drucker lab.
 Glp1r-/- mice are viable, exhibit mild glucose intolerance, and represent a useful model for studies of:

 Key research findings from studies of Glp1r-/- mice include: